JerryXRQ/CS337_Project3/README.md

 # Extra Tasks Completed
 Rasa Interface:
 We got Rasa to work on the user story on Canvas using our recipe functions.
 A demo video was recorded and included in our submission.
+Note. while in the rasa directory, run `rasa train` `rasa run actions&` `rasa shell`.
+Found that `rasa run actions` does not terminate, so the & is necessary and the `rasa shell` should be entered when it seems `rasa run actions&` is no longer doing anything.

 Slack Chatbot:
 We deployed our code using the slack platform.
 The user can join our slack channel and ask the bot questions.